dinethmeegoda/Continuum-Flow/README.md

 ## Position Based Material Point Method Performance

 There are a number of parameters that affect how PBMPM performs, due to the complexity of the simulation algorithm.
 The following is a list of performance tests for PBMPM, analyzing the various parameters and attributes of the particle simulation.
-For the setup, unless otherwise stated the simulation and mesh shading parameters are as shown above in the demonstration of the ImGUI toggles.
+For the setup, unless otherwise stated the simulation parameters are as shown above in the demonstration of the ImGUI toggles.
+To isolate the performance of PBMPM as much as possible, mesh shading was not on for these tests and particles were rendered as unlit low resolution spheres.
 These tests were performed in release mode on a personal laptop with Windows 23H2, an AMD Ryzen 9 7940HS @ 4GHz 32GB, and a RTX 3070 8 GB.

 The primary 2 are the iteration count and substep count.
 The substep count runs bukkiting and emission as well as g2p2g for each update within a frame.
 The iteration count is a subroutine of substep count that determines how many times g2p2g is run within each substep.
 The two of these have major impacts on performance.